Library damage resulting from the 2004 Indian Ocean earthquake

 An aerial view of the coastal city of Meulaboh, Indonesia, after the tsunami.
 The public library in Meulaboh was destroyed.

-Library damage resulting from the 2004 Indian Ocean earthquake was reported in six Asian countries.
 On December 26, the massive 2004 Indian Ocean earthquake struck off the northwest coast of the Indonesian island of Sumatra.
 The resulting tsunamis killed more than 180,000 people.
 In addition to the loss of human lives, cultural institutions were destroyed in several Asian nations.
-Libraries on the eastern coast of Sri Lanka and the northern province of Aceh on Sumatra were most severely affected by the disaster.
+Libraries in six Asian countries were reported to be damaged; those on the eastern coast of Sri Lanka and the northern province of Aceh on Sumatra were most severely affected by the disaster.

 India

 Damage to libraries in India has not been well documented.
 Water damage was reported at Madras University Library in Chennai.
 The Asian Development Bank reports extensive damage to schools in the Indian states of Kerala and Tamil Nadu.
 A government assessment found that 252 schools in Tamil Nadu need complete reconstruction, 19 need major repairs and 49 need minor repairs.

 In the Andaman and Nicobar Islands, 78 teachers are listed as killed or missing.
 Further, 25 percent of primary schools, 33 percent of upper primary schools, and 31 percent of senior secondary schools were seriously damaged, indicating that school libraries in the region also suffered damage.